Updated on August 25th, 2022 by Bob Ciura

 In its most basic form the formula for calculating enterprise value is:

-Enterprise value has been shown by many valuation ratios to be superior to market capitalization when ranking stocks based on value.
+Enterprise value has been shown to be superior to market capitalization when ranking stocks based on value.

 The ticker symbol (or ticker) is the 1 to 5 digit alphabetic code used to identify the shares of a specific corporation.